In California, once you are charged with either a felony or a misdemeanor your first appearance will be an arraignment.

 If you are arrested for a misdemeanor, you will be given the opportunity to plead guilty or not guilty.
 If you plea guilty, or no contest, the court will either sentence you immediately of schedule a sentencing hearing.
 If you plea not guilty, the court will schedule a pre-trial conference.
 If you are arrested for a felony, you will enter his plea and the court will set the matter for pre-trial.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that handles California domestic violence matters and represents clients in Sacramento, California clients and clients in Northern California with services they need and deserve to defend against an allegation of domestic violence.
+The Law Offices of Edward Misleh, APC is a law firm that handles California domestic violence matters and represents clients in Northern California with services they need and deserve to defend against an allegation of domestic violence.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Domestic Violence Arraignment